 Aperitifs come in many flavors and can complement a variety of cuisines.
-Many of the best aperitifs include gin, vermouth, or another dry style of wine.
-There are also bitters like Campari and Aperol that have long been used as appetite stimulants on their own.
+Many of the best aperitifs include gin, vermouth, or dry wine.
+There are also bitters such as Campari and Aperol that have long been used as appetite stimulants on their own.
 They can be used to make some very interesting cocktails as well.

 01 of 10

 The Negroni is an iconic aperitif.
 Campari itself is designed to be an aperitif and in this recipe, it is paired with gin and sweet vermouth to create the ultimate before dinner drink.

 This drink can prep your palate for any meal and is really nice when a Cornish game hen is the star of the table.
 You will find that the gin and vermouth add a mellow aspect to Campari's bitterness.
 That helps make the drink a bit more agreeable for palates that are new to the flavor.

 Another must-have aperitif is the Aperol Spritz.
 It is a simple drink that also features a bitter liquor designed specifically for this purpose.
 Aperol's bitter orange flavor is definitely more approachable than Campari and that makes it a good, gentle introduction to a genuine aperitif.

 This cocktail is ideal for flavorful dishes like roasted leg of lamb.
 The simplicity of the sparkling orange accents all of those herbs and spices without interfering with the dish.

 03 of 10